gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 your death be too distracted by more pressing business to notice you."

 "Thanks."
 I cinch my belt a little tighter.
 "I'll see you tomorrow."
 I start up the stairs without waiting for an answer.
-It's almost moonrise---the walls around us are starting to glow a faint blue-white, just like Kerrem said they would.
+It's almost moonrise—the walls around us are starting to glow a faint blue-white, just like Kerrem said they would.
 The door at the top of the stairs will open the instant the moon clears the horizon, then close behind me when its trailing edge does the same.
 I don't